Blog

 Badge and Business Card Scanning for Instant Contact Capture

 Candidates hand over paper resumes, printed business cards, and LinkedIn QR codes throughout the day.
 Habsy's scanner converts all of them into structured digital contacts instantly.
-Every scanned contact is enriched automatically with job title, company, verified email, and LinkedIn profile, so your pipeline is clean and ready to work before you leave the room.
+Every scanned contact is enriched in a click which provides job title, company, verified email, and LinkedIn profile, so your pipeline is clean and ready to work before you leave the room.

 See how the universal badge scanner works for recruiters.